суббота, 13 мая 2017 г.

 This icon of Basil Fool for Christ appears during Ivan's anointing:

-In the context of Ivan's illness, a naked man standing before god, with nothing separating them, is a metaphor of Ivan's soul ready to depart earth to face divine judgement.
-But in the context of the entire film, Saint Basil, a man who refused to own anything, serves as the antithesis of the tsar who seeks to own all, even people's souls.
+In the context of Ivan's illness, a naked man standing before god, with nothing separating them, is a metaphor for Ivan's soul ready to depart the mortal realm to face divine judgment.
+But in the context of the entire film, Saint Basil, a man who refused to own anything, serves as the antithesis of the tsar who seeks to own everything, even people's souls.

 The "holy fool for Christ" Nikolai, the instigator of the riot in Part I and the aide of Efrosinia, is probably modeled after Saint Basil: he is naked and weighed down with chains.
 Although this kind of "attire" was typical for the Russian "holy fool for Christ" tradition: